Ireland '23 - Day 8, 9 & 10 - Ring of Kerry II - Portmagee, Kenmare, Killarney & train to Dublin

 Around 9 am, I walked 5 minutes to the Tom Crean Brewery to get photos.
 Who is Tom Crean ?....see Postscript below.

-Between Kenmare & Killarney, the N72 is amazingly narrow & curvy, and one-lane bridges suddenly come up, but thankfully it was uncrowded.
+Between Kenmare & Killarney, the N72 is amazingly narrow & curvy, and one-lane bridges suddenly appear, but thankfully it was uncrowded.
 The weather was so cold & drab that I passed up the chance to take a walk I had wanted to do for months in advance, and instead arrived in Killarney early, checked in at Castle Court Hotel & dropped off the car keys at the rental office in Killarney.

 It was stunning, and the fiddler was talented, and I was teary-eyed a bit.